 IDF Nurses’ Service at “Integrated” Hospitals

 Between 1949 and 1956, when military hospitals were under the jurisdiction of the civilian sector, the majority of military nurses worked in civilian hospitals as part of their military service.
+Although military nurses had act the same as civilian nurse, while the majority of recruited nurses served at civilian hospitals, military nurses considered as an important "key" manpower in the medicine corps.
+By recruiting nurses, the army 'paid' to the hospitals for soldiers' treatment and the medicine corps got in promise positions for practice and expertise its military physicians in those hospitals departments.
+In addition, even the fact that after closing the military hospitals and although the fighting zone was close to civilian hospitals, medicine corps commanders could not imagine the corps without nurses.
+As they said by interviews, because of the fact that there is no military corps without nurses and because nurses took a part in building the medicine corps since its foundation and because general surgeon knew personally the elder nurses, they could not afford to withdraw them from the military organization.
+They fought to have them recruited to the army even they had no military significant mission.
+Actually, military nurses' national-civilian mission, paved their way outside the military service and slowed their development inside the military organization.
 While the contribution of the military nurses was important in the civilian hospitals in the centre of the country, it was particularly so at hospitals operating in peripheral areas of the country, where few – if any – registered nurses lived.

 As an example, in 1959, upon graduating from her studies at the Tel HaShomer nursing school, Nurse Aliza Toledano was posted to Poriyah Hospital in Tiberias.
 Three years later, she was promoted to head nurse.
 According to her, within one year of service, the military nurses significantly improved the level of performance at the hospital.
 In fact, the majority of recruited nurses were sent to “integrated hospitals.”
 A few of them, about 14 nurses per year, were sent to patient rooms on military bases, and only one nurse per year was assigned to instruct at the military instruction base (Instruction Base 10).